jappeace/jappeaceApplication/content/failing-in-haskell.md

 However these principles apply to other languages as well [^other-langs].
 We'll also go over some anti patterns and discuss their mediation.

-[^other-langs]: Haskell is really good at doing failure, ironically.
-                Originally I called this post failing in haskell but when I was writing this I realied I do the exact same thing in Java or PHP.
+[^other-langs]: When I was writing this I realized I do the exact same program structuring
+                in Java or PHP.
-                It just takes more work in Java or PHP to get it to tell you what's going on.
+                It is more work in Java or PHP, but possible and safes so much debugging time.

 # Pure
 Haskell programmers prefer so called 'pure' code.
+By which we mean in memory computations[^memory].
 Therefore we start with the pure case.
 Ideally pure code fail management looks like this:
 ```haskell